 How do you plan on growing the game?

-As mentioned earlier, we plan on this game organically online and locally until we have enough of a community to fund professional art and production.
-Also central to our marketing and sales strategy is strong relationships with local game stores.
+Central to our marketing and sales strategy is strong relationships with local game stores.
 We believe that other CCGs have forgotten their first love — the community created through the LGS — in pursuit of maximizing their bottom line to please shareholders.
 This is partly why you see the shift from tabletop to digital.
 We aren’t opposed to having a digital platform one day, but only as a complement to the tabletop products.

 What has been the feedback you've received thus far?

 I’ve shown the game, in various forms, to about 60 people since Thanksgiving 2019, including tabletop game players, tabletop game reviewers, and LGS owners and employees.
 The feedback has been very positive, with players praising the lack of randomness, interesting cards, and engaging gameplay.
 I have already had offers from LGS owners and managers to stock the game, once it is released.
 One LGS employee said, “This is the best card game in this shop, and we’re a card game shop.”
 You can read more feedback from other “industry experts” here and here.